-The Cellulose Insulation Manufacturers Association posits that installing cellulose insulation in a 1,500 square-foot house will help recycle as much newspaper as a single person can consume in over 40 years.
+The Cellulose Insulation Manufacturers Association posits that installing cellulose insulation in a 1,500-square-foot (139.35-square-meter) house will help recycle as much newspaper as a single person can consume in over 40 years.

 More than three million tons of discarded newsprint would be removed from the country’s waste stream every year through recycling if all new homes were to be insulated with cellulose.

-Cellulose insulation is heavily treated with non-toxic chemicals, including borax, ammonium sulfate, and boric acid, which constitute over 15 percent of the finished product by volume.
+Cellulose insulation is heavily treated with non-toxic chemicals, including borax, ammonium sulfate, and boric acid, constituting over 15 percent of the finished product by volume.
 They help protect cellulose insulation from insects, mold, and fire.